 Advances in technology and e-learning, however, may allow airlines to change the way some of that essential training is delivered as they quickly onboard an incoming Millennial and Generation Z workforce.

-As an example, cargo handler, Air General, uses SAP Litmos to deliver online training for new hires as well as ongoing learning for its teams.
+As an example, cargo handler, Air General, uses Litmos to deliver online training for new hires as well as ongoing learning for its teams.
 The Litmos platform enabled the company to automate training programs that were formerly managed manually in spreadsheets and slide decks.
-The company cites the SAP Litmos learning platform as the driver behind improvements in its employee base and a significant reduction in employee turnover.
+The company cites the Litmos learning platform as the driver behind improvements in its employee base and a significant reduction in employee turnover.

 What other types of training is the aviation industry delivering and how are they serving it to employees?